score-json/json/TSF/trustable/statements/JLS-05.md

           description: "comparison between JSON libraries demonstrating the popularity of nlohmann/json"
         - type: project_website
           url: "https://json.nlohmann.me/home/customers/"
-          description: "list of large projects using nlohmann/json"
+          description: "presents a list of a subset of all customers who are using the nlohmann/json library"
 evidence:
         type: https_response_time
         configuration: